3D Home Architect

 3D Home Architect is a CD-ROM software from Broderbund.

 Functions

 3D Home Architect lets a user design a house from scratch, plan an addition to the user's present home, or map out a renovation.

 Development

 3D Home Architect was co-developed by Jack Simpson, Chief Technical Officer at Advanced Relational Technology Inc. 3D Home Architect Deluxe 4.0 was released in May 2001.

 Reception

 CNET said "Making a complicated job like house design easy enough for an amateur is no small feat, but 3D Home Architect succeeds.
 So what's keeping you?
 Start designing that dream house right away".
+Games Domain called 3D Home Architect a wise investment of your time.

-The software ranked 14th on PC Data's list of Top-Selling Personal Productivity Software for July 1997.
+3D Home Architect ranked 14th on PC Data's list of Top-Selling Personal Productivity Software for July 1997.
+3D Home Architect won the Editors' Choice award from PC Magazine.